HarbourMasters/2ship2harkinian/README.md

 * Execute `2ship.appimage`.
 You may have to `chmod +x` the appimage via terminal.

 #### macOS
 * Run `2ship.app`.
-When prompted, select your supported copy of the game.
-* You should see a notification saying `Processing O2R`, then, once the process is complete, you should get a notification saying `O2R Successfully Generated`, then the game should start.
+* When prompted, select your supported copy of the game.

 ### 4. Play!